thewebmasterp/i3-status-kblayout/README.md

     }
 }
 ```
+Note: This configuration file is part of the npm package itself.
+You should probably first fork it to make those changes to it, unless you want your config deleted on your next update.

 Let's suppose you want to toggle between bulgarian and english.
 First set your layout to english and run: